-Approximately 800 property owners /landlords rent units to Housing Choice Voucher Program participants.
+Approximately 800 property owners or apartment complexes rent units to Housing Choice Voucher Program participants.
 The units under contract are inspected, at least annually, to ensure that they continue to meet Housing Quality Standards.
-SC Housing continues to survey owners in an effort to track performance and customer satisfaction.
+SC State Housing continues to survey owners in an effort to track performance and customer satisfaction.
 See Graph 7.2-2.